kgorins/origins-plus-plus-wiki/README.md

 * **Food**: You never have eaten so you never have a full food bar
 * **Miner**: You were built to mine so you mine faster.
-* **Bedrockean Heal**: You heal differently than most, so you have a constant heal, but half a heart each second and a half heavy_body.name":"Heavy Body**: "Due to your great weight you can barely jump a block high.
+* **Bedrockean Heal**: You heal differently than most, so you have a constant heal, but half a heart each second and a half
+* **Heavy Body**: Due to your great weight you can barely jump a block high.
 * **Invincible**: Like your ancestors, you can be immune to all damage - however, when you do this it costs yourspeed, strength, and it takes much longer to heal.
 * **Earth Familiarity**: Your familiarity with the earth allows to to find treasures others cannot.
 * **Lava Vision**: Since you are most of the time covered in lava you have adjusted to see in it.
 * **No Elytra**: Due to your great density you could not ever fly.
 * **Potion Immune**: Your skin is too hard for potions to get through and effect you
-* **Powerful Arms**: "Due to your great strength you can launch mobs into the air when you hit them.
+* **Powerful Arms**: Due to your great strength you can launch mobs into the air when you hit them.
 * **Short**: You are a block tall because you used to be a block.
 * **Rested**: You got plenty of rest while you sat at the bottom of the world, why would you need any more?
 * **Deep Down**: You spawn in the nether where there is double the amount of bedrock.